YingdaZheng719/Weenix/README.md

 # Weenix
 Weenix operating system is a project for people interested in writing parts of a Unix kernel.
 The operating system was originally written in 1998 by teaching assistants for Brown University’s operating systems course taught by Professor Tom Doeppner.
-While the operating system is mostly based on early versions of Unix, it incorporates many recent developments in operating systems.
+Our team finished this project when taking the Operating Systems course at University of Southern California in Spring 2017.

 Refer to the weenix documentation for more details of this project.